This is the multi-page printable view of this section. Click here to print.

 Extending the Game Manager

-You can extend the Game Manager to add custom startup logic, additional lifecycle events, or project-specific behavior.
+Extend the Game Manager to add custom startup logic, additional lifecycle events, or project-specific behavior.
+Extension is done in C++.

 Header (.h)